gtarsia/abides/docs/pipeline.md

 // => { ok: true, $: { error: null }, result: '500' }

 ```
+Technically speaking, every function **transforms**.
+There is no code specification for when
+a function either **validates** or **transforms**.

-The way the pipeline works is that each
+The way the pipeline works is that each function validates (either returns an error or no error).
+But also passes the result to the next function if any.

 Validators and transformers are not mutually exclusive.
 For example, the built-in function `numberCoerce` tries to transform